EllieChen-Git/React-Practice-Shopping-Cart/README.md

 # React - Shopping Cart

-- A simple React app that allows you to add, remove, delete and reset items from your shopping cart.
+- A simple React app that allows you to add, remove, delete and reset items in your shopping cart.

 ![example](./public/cart.JPG)